 - Teach problem solving and critical thinking to all new hires.
 Guide people to make sound decisions and recognize when they need to check in with others.
 Make this objective rather than personal.

-- Seek out experts from the Indigenous community to help your organization support and encourage employees in advance of any need to do so.
+- Seek out experts from the Indigenous community to help your organization support and encourage employees.

 - Check in regularly on new hires for at least 6 months as part of the orientation.